top of page

 In addition to the aforementioned Frolic Room and Boardner's, the eponymous detective from the Amazon series Bosch frequented a number of Hollywood's finer drinking establishments, which included the next few stops on my Hollywood walkabout . . .

 The Formosa Cafe is basically a Chinese restaurant/slightly upscale dive bar, that appears to be run by a trio of willowy brunettes.
-I had a Stagecoach, which is another name for a Old Fashioned with just a little too much simple syrup.
+I had a Stagecoach, which is another name for an Old Fashioned with just a little too much simple syrup.
 If you ever visit and want to walk in my footsteps, then sit under the autographed photo of . . .
 Bozo the Clown.

 5:53 pm

-Time for dinner, at what is the oldest, most famous and possibly the best restaurant on Hollywood Boulevard, Musso & Frank Grill.
+Time for dinner, at what is the oldest, most famous, and possibly the best restaurant on Hollywood Boulevard, Musso & Frank Grill.
 The place is also featured prominently in the hit Netflix comedy-drama series The Kominsky Method, which alludes to the fact that some of the servers are quite old.
 This was the case with my server Ron, who in addition to my fine Negroni, might have made one for Gary Cooper.
 I used it and a Stella to wash down an excellent escargot.
-The staff all wear a red tuxedo jacket with black pants which in addition to it being built in 1919 gives the place a very old school feel.
+The staff all wear a red tuxedo jacket with black pants which in addition to it being built in 1919 gives the place a very old-school feel.

 6:47 pm

-The escargot was quite tasty, but didn't get the job done, so a stop at Joe's Pizza on Hollywood Boulevard was required.
+The escargot was quite tasty but didn't get the job done, so a stop at Joe's Pizza on Hollywood Boulevard was required.
 The place may or may not have a connection to Joe's Pizza in Brooklyn, but either way delivered me a solid slice.

 7:41 pm

-The Three Clubs is a cool bar containing a "rich mahogany bar, plush tufted leather banquettes, casino-style carpeting and two stages."
+The Three Clubs is a cool bar containing a "rich mahogany bar, plush tufted leather banquettes, casino-style carpeting, and two stages."
 Neither of which had live music and one of which had a neon painting workshop (💤).
 A friendly chat with the bartender earned me a gratis half a daiquiri.

 9:20 am

 I was hankering for some post half a daiquiri guacamole so I headed to El Compadre via the 2 bus.
-The only problem was that it's location on Google Maps was incorrect causing me to wander for over an hour trying to find the joint.
+The only problem was that its location on Google Maps was incorrect causing me to wander for over an hour trying to find the joint.
 And once I did, it was just too packed.

 It gave me time to ponder life and realize that after about seven drinks maybe Google Maps wasn't the issue.
 So I decided to head back to the barn.